leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Then we created a new object of the type `TeslaRoadster` and assigned it to the `oLinsCar` variable.

 Now, before we continue, let's first simplify things a little.
-Let's add `using CSForEngineers` to the top of `Program.cs` as we will be spending all of our time in this Namespace.
+Let's add `using CSForEngineers` to the top of `Program.cs` as we will be spending all of our time in this namespace.

 We can simplify our code now to: